 You can book your Choquequirao Trek here.

 The Salkantay Trek can also include optional activities such as ziplining, horseback riding and hot spring visits.
-It costs around $400 USD per person, making it one of the cheaper trekking options to Machu Picchu.
+It is one of the cheaper trekking options to Machu Picchu.

 You can book your Salkantay Trek here.